-A degree level vocational training in professional prop making leading to potential careers in theatre, film, television, window display, model animation, community arts, museum installation and replication work.
+Prop Making reaches into all areas of the entertainment industry – theatre, film, television, window display, model animation, community arts, museum installation and replication work.

-Central’s Prop Makers develop into highly technically skilled, creatively inventive individuals, able to contribute effectively and professionally to any production and its team, or work independently.
-It is rare to make the same thing twice and, as such, the Prop Maker has to be ingenious, quick-thinking, enjoy problem solving and have a love of materials and all things three-dimensional.
+The Prop Maker will work with designers and directors to produce bespoke items for individual requirements.
+It is rare to make the same thing twice, so the Prop Maker has to be ingenious, quick-thinking, explorative, dexterous, enjoy problem solving and have a love of materials and all things three-dimensional.

 For information on alternative entry requirements please see www.ucas.com.